Yes, even if you’re trying to lose weight…

-My recommendations shouldn’t be shocking, it’s not like your high omega-6 fatty acid intake is slowly killing you or anything.
-It’s just an observation and there is literature to support that view.
+My recommendations shouldn’t be shocking.
+It’s not like your high omega-6 fatty acid intake is slowly killing you or anything.
+It’s just an observation and there is some literature to support that view.

 Rarely In Isolation

-One important thing I want to mention before we jump into the meat of this…(pun intended…)
+One more important thing I want to mention before we jump into the meat of this…(pun intended…)

 Rarely do any of the main three types of fat show up independent of other types.

 In the following discussion it’s easy to really label foods by what appears to be the dominant type of fat.
 Below you may read me make generalizations like a serving of beef is a serving of saturated fat, or fatty fish is polyunsaturated fat.

 They are not wholly accurate statements all the time.
 These are just generalizations that make things easy for you to get a variety of fat in your diet.